 - 3x points on Southwest purchases

-– Baggage Delay Insurance delays over 6 hours, up to $100 a day for 3 days
+- Baggage Delay Insurance for essential purchases like toiletries and clothing for baggage delays over 6 hours by passenger carrier up to $100 a day for 3 days

 - Extends the time period of the U.S. manufacturer’s warranty by an additional year